Brand Appearance

 Tools for the Brand Appearance Research

 Often considered to be one of the social media platforms, it is also a visual search engine.
+How to use it:

-- Establish in Pinterest your brand profile and start your work by following “pinners” that post content related to your niche
+- Establish in Pinterest your brand profile and start your work by following “pinners” that post content related to your niche.

-So, from research, and collecting ideas through sharing your brand promos when ready, Pinterest can be your Best Friend Forever.
+So, from research and collecting ideas through sharing your brand promos when ready, Pinterest can be your Best Friend Forever.

 An easy-to-use and popular online design platform, Canva is loaded with thousands of images, fonts, and templates.
 Many of them can be used even in the free Canva account.